-Almost every IT department has one; a Perl script written over a decade ago by a long-gone employee.
+Almost every IT department has one; a Perl script written decades ago by a long-gone employee that’s critical to production.
 It does it’s job well, but no one wants to touch or take responsibility for it.
 You just want to upgrade your infrastructure and bring it along, but there are so many CPAN modules and inconsitencies you want never want to look at it again.
 What to do?

 Most articles on containers focus on running a service, exposing ports and data volumes, but one feature frequently overlooked is the ability to run a container as an executable.